jhaakma/classImages/README.md

 In addition to dynamically replacing images for custom classes, this mod also packages new HD renders of the vanilla classes which are faithful to the original arrangement.

 ### Requirements
-This mod requires both MWSE﻿ and UI Expansion﻿ to function as intended.
+This mod requires both [MWSE](https://www.nexusmods.com/morrowind/mods/41102) and [UI Expansion](https://www.nexusmods.com/morrowind/mods/46071) to function as intended.

 ### Recommendations
-We recommend using this mod with mods that add new classes to the game like Ahead of the Classes﻿ or Playable NPC Classes﻿.
-Merlord's new Key Scroller﻿ mod is also recommended for easier perusing of classes!
+We recommend using this mod with mods that add new classes to the game like [Ahead of the Classes](https://www.nexusmods.com/morrowind/mods/50346) or [Playable NPC Classes](https://www.nexusmods.com/morrowind/mods/43428).
+Merlord's new [Key Scroller](https://www.nexusmods.com/morrowind/mods/52962) mod is also recommended for easier perusing of classes!